faceless2/json/README.md

 * When reading Json numbers, they will be mapping to ints, longs, BigIntegers and double as appropriate.
 If BigDecimal support is required, this can be turned on in JsonReadOptions

 * Things are read from Readers and written to Appendable.
-You can read from an InputStream too, in which case it will look for a BOM at the start of the stream
+You can read from an InputStream too, in which case it will look for a BOM at the start of the stream.
+Errors encountered during reading are reported with context, line and column numbers

 ## Examples
 ```java